 Agencies that seek funding under this program are required to submit a project description.
-To do so, please develop one narrative that addresses sections 1 through 6 below.
-Describe how the project will advance community policing as it pertains to the chosen topic area.
-The project narrative portion of the application is limited to 20 pages (maximum), double-spaced, 12-point font.
-For the Microgrant Initiatives, the project narrative portion of the application is limited to 10 pages (maximum), double-spaced, 12-point font.
+To do so, please develop one narrative that is responsive to the Program Description and Application Review Criteria as described within this Application Guide.
+The project narrative portion of the application is limited to 25 pages (maximum), double-spaced, 12-point font.
 Submit this narrative as an attachment under section 13 of the application.